canonical/microcloud/doc/how-to/install.md

 - Memory:
   - Minimum 8 GiB RAM per cluster member
 - Networking:
   - It is possible to use a single network interface per cluster member.
 However, such a configuration is neither supported nor recommended.
-For details, see: {ref}`reference-requirements-network-interface-single`.
+For details, refer to {ref}`reference-requirements-network-interface-single`.
 - Storage:
   - If high availability is required, use distributed storage with:
     - a minimum of 3 cluster members